Alluxio/alluxio/docs/Thrift.md

 $ make install
 ```

 You may change CXXFLAGS.
-Here we include /usr/include/4.2.1 for std::tr1 on Mavericks and
+Here we include `/usr/include/4.2.1` for `std::tr1` on Mavericks and
-/opt/local/lib for libraries installed by port.
-Without the -I, you may fail with "tr1/functional
+`/opt/local/lib` for libraries installed by port.
+Without the `-I`, the installation may fail with
-not found".
-Without the -L, you may fail during linking.
+`tr1/functional not found`.
+Without the `-L`, the installation may fail during linking.

 # Linux